-- 2.6.1 Superintendents are responsible for ensuring that educational excursions are planned in accordance with Board policy. - 2.6.2 Before approving any excursion, the superintendent must ensure that the HWDSB Planning Checklist for Educational Excursions and Athletics has been completed, that the OPASSE is being followed and that all risks have been considered and mitigated. - 2.6.3 Under no circumstances will superintendents give approval for any educational excursion that involves activities listed in Appendix One: Activities Not Approved and Appendix Two: Ontario Physical Activity Safety Standards in Education High Risk Activities.
+- 2.6.1 Superintendents are responsible for ensuring that educational excursions are planned in accordance with Board policy. - 2.6.2 Before approving any excursion, the superintendent must ensure that the HWDSB Planning Checklist for Educational Excursions and Athletics has been completed,

-2.7 Insurance and Risk Management:
+- that the OPASSE is being followed and that all risks have been considered and mitigated. - 2.6.3 Under no circumstances will superintendents give approval for any educational excursion that involves activities listed in Appendix One: Activities Not Approved and Appendix Two: Ontario Physical Activity Safety Standards in Education High Risk Activities.

-2.7.1 The administration of insurance matters is managed through Procurement and Risk Management.
-Procurement and Risk Management provides support to the school Principal regarding risk management and the assessment of school excursion activities.
-Procurement and Risk Management is the liaison and resource between Board staff and the insurer, in regard to liability issues.
-Insurance and Risk Management prepares and issues an annual list of approved carriers each fall.
+2.7 Insurance and Risk Services:

-2.7.2 HWDSB will establish a Risk Management Advisory Committee that will be responsible for periodically reviewing practices related to educational excursions and making suggestions to Executive Council that will reduce risk and maximize educational benefits.
+- 2.7.1 The administration of insurance matters is managed through Procurement and Risk Services which provides support to the school principal regarding risk management and the assessment of school excursion activities.
+Procurement and Risk Services is the liaison and resource between Board staff and the insurer, regarding liability issues.
+Insurance and Risk Services prepares and issues an annual list of approved carriers each fall. - 2.7.2 HWDSB will establish a Risk Management Advisory Committee that will be responsible for periodically reviewing practices related to educational excursions and making suggestions to Executive Council that will reduce risk and maximize educational benefits.